swsamleo/Paper-Viz/Codes(Final_Version)/box_class_user_guide.md

 ### *Hi there, this is CRUISE Group👋*

-## **🔭Introduction to Paper-Viz (Scatter)**
+## **🔭Introduction to Paper-Viz (Box plot)**

-Paper-Viz (Scatter) is a library for making scientific scatter graphics in Python.
+Paper-Viz (Box_plot) is a library for making scientific scatter graphics in Python.
 It is built based on matplotlib and pandas libraries and its plotting function operate on dataframes.

 Paper-Viz (Scatter) helps you plot elegant and professional scatter chart in an accurate and efficient manner to meet the publications requirements.
 Additionally,  it provides an easy way to add/delete elements and adjust chart, such as trend lines.